Skip to content

 Signature

-int alignof(<any variable>) int alignof(type <any type>)
+int alignof(<any variable>) or int alignof(type <any type>)

-any variable: Variable or constant of any type. any type: Any data type
+any variable: Variable or constant of any type, any type: Any data type

 Usage example